 The winery is located in the municipality Margaux

-in the eponymous area in the Médoc
+in the same area in Médoc

 (Haut-Médoc, Bordeaux).
-The origin lies in a possession of the notary family Escoussès in the 16th century.
-In 1697 it was acquired by Simon Malescot, who gave him the first part of the present name.
-The family sold the estate in 1827 to the marquis Jean-Baptiste de Saint-Exupéry (the great-grandfather of the writer Antoine de Saint-Exupéry), who merged it with the winery "Loyac" and attached the second name part of the estate.
-At the release of the Château Dubignon
+The origin is owned by the Escoussès family of notaries in the 16th century.
+In 1697 it was purchased by Simon Malescot, who gave it the first part of its current name.
+The family sold the property in 1827 to the Marquis Jean-Baptiste de Saint-Exupéry (the great-grandfather of the writer Antoine de Saint-Exupéry), who merged it with the "Loyac" winery and added the second part of the name to the estate name.
+When the Chateau Dubignon

 (* 1947) engaged.
-Today, Château Malescot Saint-Exupéry is headed by Jean-Luc Zuger.
-In the Bordeaux Classification 1855
+Today Château Malescot Saint-Exupéry is headed by Jean-Luc Zuger.
+In the Bordeaux classification 1855